tkoenig89/express-static-gzip/README.md

 While gzip compression is always enabled you now have the choice to add other types of compressions using the *options* object.
 Currently *brotli* can be enabled using the **options.enableBrotli** flag.
 All other compressions need to be added by passing an array to **options.customCompressions**.
-The *options* object is also passed to the express.static middleware, in case you want to configure this one as well.
+The *options.serveStatic* section is passed to the underlying `serve-static` middleware, in case you want to configure this one as well.

-The following example will show howto add brotli and deflate(with file extension *.zz*) to the middleware (it will still support gzip) and force brotli to be used if available (`orderPreference`):
+The following example will show how to add brotli and deflate(with file extension *.zz*) to the middleware (it will still support gzip) and force brotli to be used if available (`orderPreference`):

 ```javascript
 var express = require('express');